What we do

 - reporting to policymakers on the effectiveness of these services

-- from September 2015 contract directly with inspectors for education and further education and skills, rather than through a third party supplier (helping us ensure that inspectors are effectively sourced, trained and deployed)
+- contract directly with Ofsted Inspectors for education and further education and skills from September 2015, rather than through third party suppliers

-- further develop the integrated inspection model for children’s services, which puts the user at the centre of inspection
+- further develop the integrated inspection model for children’s services

 - identify and report on issues of concern in the sectors we inspect, including those that impact providers’ ability to be good and outcomes for the most disadvantaged and vulnerable